What is Launch it, School to Work?

-NZMAC ITO matches a learner with a marine or composites employer and typically, selected students will be employed on a part-time basis (usually 2 days per week – or as agreed by the school and employer) for all or part of the school year.
-Students will work towards earning unit standard credits at Level 2 or 3 that will be awarded towards NCEA Level 2 or 3 and will attend school for the remaining 3 days per week working towards NCEA credits.
-NZMAC ITO will develop an individualised learning plan (ILP) for each student and will assess and report credits gained in the workplace.
-For more detailed information on our School to work programme download this guide
+NZMAC ITO matches a learner with a marine or composites employer and typically, selected students will be employed on a part-time basis (usually 1 or 2 days per week – or as agreed by the school and employer) for all or part of the school year.
+Students will work towards earning unit standard credits at Level 2 or 3 that will be awarded towards NCEA Level 2 or 3 and will attend school for the remaining days per week working towards NCEA credits.
+NZMAC ITO will develop a learning plan for each student and will assess and report credits gained in the workplace.
+For more detailed information on our Launch it, School to Work programme download this guide

 Assessment is evidenced by the students’ capability to complete the tasks required.
 This may be recorded by means of a workplace diary, observations and conversations with a supervisor/